Inheritance in property settlements

 The extent to which an actual inheritance or a prospective inheritance will impact on a property settlement will depend on the individual case.
 However, previous cases do provide guidance on what can happen.

 When an inheritance is received by a spouse which benefits both spouses of the relationship, often the spouse who is the recipient will argue in the property division that the financial benefit was only intended for them and not the other party.

-If the parent of a spouse has a provision for an entitlement in their Will – but they are not deceased then the provision cannot form part of the “property pool” for division, but the “entitlement” is relevant in determining what the percentage apportionment of the existing “property” will be.
+If the parent of a spouse has a provision for an entitlement in their Will – but they are not deceased, then the provision cannot form part of the “property pool” for division.
+However, the “entitlement” is relevant in determining what the percentage apportionment of the existing “property” will be.

 The determination of each spouses “percentage entitlement” involves a careful consideration of all of their respective “contributions”, as well as their “future needs”.
 It is in the context of “future needs” that any “prospective inheritance” becomes relevant.

 In a situation where a spouse’s parent has made a Will leaving an inheritance to the spouse and they no longer have the testamentary capacity to change their Will, the court has stated that (in such a situation) where the spouse’s parent is leaving a significant estate, it would be “shutting one’s eyes” not to give real consideration to this in the property proceedings, by way of a percentage adjustment.

 The consideration and treatment of a “prospective inheritance” has been considered in several cases – here are some showing how the position has changed: